-As of June 30, 2011, approximately \$14,000 was outstanding under a May 2007 Credit and Security Agreement with GE Business Financial Services Inc. (formerly Merrill Lynch Business Financial Services Inc).
-The right to draw under this facility expired in 2008 and the remaining outstanding balance will be paid in full in October 2011.
+As of September 30, 2011, the Company had paid in full all amounts owed under a May 2007 Credit and Security Agreement with GE Business Financial Services Inc. (formerly Merrill Lynch Business Financial Services Inc).

-As of June 30, 2011, approximately \$0.3 million was outstanding (\$64,000 classified as current liabilities and \$260,000 as long-term liabilities) under a Loan Agreement and Security Agreement with the Commonwealth of Pennsylvania, Department of Community and Economic Development (Department), pursuant to which the Department made a \$0.5 million loan to us in 2008 from the Machinery and Equipment Loan Fund.
+As of September 30, 2011, approximately \$0.3 million was outstanding (\$65,000 classified as current liabilities and \$242,000 as long-term liabilities) under a Loan Agreement and Security Agreement with the Commonwealth of Pennsylvania, Department of Community and Economic Development (Department), pursuant to which the Department made a \$0.5 million loan to us in September 2008 from the Machinery and Equipment Loan Fund (MELF Loan).
+Interest on the principal amount accrues at a fixed rate of five percent (5.0%) per annum.